Why Pijul?

 The main difference between Pijul and Git (and related systems) is

-that Pijul deals with changes (or patches), whereas Git deals only
+that Pijul stores changes (or patches), whereas Git deals only with

 There are many advantages to using changes.
 First, changes are the